Continuing education (CE) requirements

 Our list of CE providers includes all providers approved to offer continuing education courses for Washington state producers.
 It is current as of January 2015 and is updated twice a year.

 Contact the provider(s) to verify which courses they currently offer.
 Tip: Search the Internet using "Washington state insurance continuing education" and use our list to verify the provider in your search results is approved to offer CE courses in Washington state.

 You can also check our list of CE providers with online courses.

 - You may take any approved insurance continuing education course.

 - You don't have to take courses with subject matter that matches the lines of authority on your license.

 - Waivers can be issued for military-activation or medical reasons.

-- If you have a question about a waiver, email our education analyst.
+- If you have a question about a waiver, email Producer Licensing and Oversight's education analyst.